FomichAnastasia/project/README.md

 We will predict with this project the prices of **selling**!

-In the [file](https://github.com/FomichAnastasia/project/blob/main/HW1%20(4).ipynb) all necessary operations and visualizations are given
+In the [file](https://github.com/FomichAnastasia/project/blob/main/Statistics.ipynb) all necessary operations and visualizations are given

-[Here](https://github.com/FomichAnastasia/project/blob/main/HW2%20(3).ipynb) all model creation steps are presented.
-What is important here is that in the result xgboost model was chosen.
+[Here](https://github.com/FomichAnastasia/project/blob/main/Models.ipynb) all model creation steps are presented.
+What is important here is that in the result **xgboost model was chosen**.
 Cathegorical featrues were not transformed to dummy variables to simplify the interface and error without dummies didn't increase significantly.

 ## Information about Dockerfile and describe it's content